MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/billing.md

 ms.technology:
 ---

-# Azure Billing modules for Node.js
+# Azure Billing modules for JavaScript

 ## Overview
 The Azure Billing APIs provide access to your Azure billing information and invoices.